freddi301/frederik-ai-2023/NOTES-B.md

 It works only increasing the hyperparameters.

-The structure is a sequential model of dense layers
+The structure is a sequential model of dense layers with a custom activation function

-in each layer there are mutliple activation functions:
+The activation function approximates automatically the following functions:
-- linear (for continuous values) (initializers bias: zeros weights tf.keras.initializers.RandomNormal(mean=0.0, stddev=0.01))
+- linear
-- relu (for continuous values and non linearity) (initializers bias: constant 0.01 weights he_uniform)
+- relu
-- sigmoid (for probability values) positive relationships
+- sigmoid
-- tanh (for probability values) positive and negative relationships
+- tanh

-- consider also variants with better vanisging gradient prevention
+tf.where(
+    inputs > 0,
+    tf.minimum(inputs, self.upper_treshold),
+    tf.maximum(inputs, self.lower_treshold),
+)

 each hidden layer has normalization:
 - L1 + L2 kernel normalization (for overfitting prevention)